 - Similar to the previous option, less chance of laddering is going to occur.

-- Unless you knit lots of socks or shawls, you might hardly ever use this circular needle otherwise
+- Unless you knit lots of socks or shawls, you might hardly ever use this otherwise

 - Another similarity with the previous method is not many patterns are written for this, so you’ll need to learn how to translate it to this.